yetulaxman/linux-2/_tutorials/01-introduction-container.md

 ### Learning Objectives
-Understanding of docker fundamentals can be challenging to beginners.
-Part of the challenge comes from the terminology of docker eco-system.
+Understanding of docker fundamentals can sometimes be challenging especially to beginners.
+Part of the challenge comes from terminology of docker eco-system.
+It is useful to get some essential jargon to understand course content.

 After this session, you will be able to understand:
 - The basic terminilogy of docker components
-- Understand docker architecture
+- Core components of docker architecture

-More docker jargon will be introduced as we go with course.

 ### 1. Understand the following basic terminology used in Docker world.